Managing dispute risks

 Dealing with a dispute can be challenging on many levels; it can be stressful, disrupt your normal life and the costs can mount up, but there are ways to effectively manage these kinds of risks and minimise their potential impact on your life.

-Get legal advice as quickly as possible
+Seek legal advice as soon as you can

 Choose your legal advisers carefully

-Collect and preserve all the evidence
+Collect and preserve evidence related to your dispute

-Be clear about your objectives
+Be clear about your dispute objectives

-Work closely with your legal team
+Working transparently together with your legal team

 Consider settling early